darHH/ip/README.md

 ## Darren's notes
-in ip, "./gradlew test" to auto test in text-ui-test, "./runtest.sh" to manual test
+in ip, "./gradlew test" to auto test in up, "./gradlew run" to open and test GUI